PGEtinker/pgetinker/README.md

 PGEtinker and all of it's scripts expect that the directories and files are owned by a normal user.
 The docker images that are built by the scripts bake-in the permissions of a normal user.
-Basically, trying to run it as `root` will permissions problems.
+Basically, trying to run it as `root` will cause permissions problems.

 Remember with great power comes...
 I don't know, a big friggen headache!
 Just, don't try to run this as `root`.
 Okay?